HenPx/EDA-Bike-Sharing-Dataset/README.md

 # Dashboard Bike Sharing Rental Setup

-Open your folder and open terminal
+Direct to your folder and open terminal

 ## Clone This Repository
 ```bash